 Read all more about the positive difference our volunteers make to the lives of people with a disability, their families and carers

 Louise is making her own choices

-Louise was doing amazingly, and reading and handwriting at age six.
+Louise was doing amazingly well, reading and writing at age six.
 But she had begun having strange “turns”.
 “She would not be able to walk for 48 hours or her arm wouldn’t work,” remembers Kim.
-It took until Louise was 14 for her turns to be diagnosed as a rare brain disorder.
+When Louise was 14, her 'turns' were diagnosed as a rare brain disorder.
 “She is classified as ‘critical terminal’,” says Kim.
 “She has strokes and bleeds in her brain.
 There is no cure.
 It is a case of never knowing if she will be here tomorrow.”

 Now Louise is starting to discover her confidence and independence as a young woman.

 Working in DSA’s Seven Hills Australian Disability Enterprise, Matthew has the opportunity to experience the satisfaction of working and contributing that everyone deserves and he has realised that when you work at DSA, you have much more than just a job..

 You wouldn’t believe how much Matthew’s confidence has grown!
 “He has something he can look forward to every day, and his dad and I are just so proud of what he’s been able to achieve,” says his mum.